Hartman Institute Discussion Series: Jewish Values and the Israeli-Palestinian Conflict

 There can be many sources of inspiration for our spiritual lives.
 We may never have imagined that Hasidism could be one of them.
 This 4-part series will introduce you to some of the foundational texts, concepts, and creative readings of traditional Jewish text that feature prominently in the hasidic tradition of non-dual Judaism.
 These, in turn, will serve as foundations for tapping the riches of hasidic spirituality in a manner that is accessible and resonant with our lived experience as Jews in the twenty first century.
 Focusing on the attention of the hasidic masters to the spiritual significance of the human body, heart, mind, and spirit, our learning will serve as a framework for practicing mindfulness in a Jewish context.

-$80 for the series; Pre-registration through the Center for Jewish Mindfulness at Orot required by February 1, 2017.
+$80.00 (plus $2.99 registration fee) for the series; Pre-registration through the Center for Jewish Mindfulness at Orot required.

 Jewish-Muslim Relations Past and Present